microsoft/ApplicationInsights-dotnet/troubleshooting/ETW/Readme.md

 mode, read the file and parse it as the configuration file every 10 seconds.
 If the SDK fails to parse the `LogDirectory`, `FileSize` or `LogLevel` fields as the specified format, the configuration file will be treated as invalid and no log file would be generated.
+Otherwise, it will update the log file or event levels to be captured according to the new configuration, if changed.

-Otherwise, it will create or overwrite the log file as described above.
+If the `LogDirectory` or `FileSize` is found to be changed, the SDK will create or overwrite the log file.

+If the `LogLevel` is found to be changed, the SDK will update internally to capture the right events, but the log file won't change.

 Note that the `FileSize` has to be between 1 MiB and 128 MiB (inclusive), or it will be rounded to the closest upper or lower limit.
-When the `LogDirectory` or `FileSize` is found to be changed, the SDK will create or overwrite a file with new logs according to the new configuration.
 The configuration file has to be no more than 4 KiB.
 In case the file is larger than 4 KiB, only the first 4 KiB of content will be read.

 ## References